lamhq/tech-notes/pages/devops/aws/8-pricing/5-cost-explorer.md

 ## Overview

-AWS Cost Explorer is an easy-to-use tool that allows you to visualize and analyze your cloud costs.
+AWS Cost Explorer is an easy-to-use tool that allows you to **visualize and analyze your cloud costs**.

 You can generate custom reports based on a variety of factors, including resource tags.